dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-namespaces.md

 https://localhost:3500/v1.0/invoke/myapp.production/method/ping
 ```

+**Example 3**

-And calling the same `ping` method using a curl command from an external DNS address, in this case `api.demo.dapr.team` and supplying the Dapr API token for authentication would be like this;
+Call the same `ping` method as example 2 using a curl command from an external DNS address (in this case, `api.demo.dapr.team`) and supply the Dapr API token for authentication:

 MacOS/Linux:
 ```